-ich al ted folio. (Σ(weight X GHG emissions gap %)) X global emissions budget X transient climate response to cumulative carbon emissions factor) ng ons This rating is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
-The rating is built on top of two core components, exposure and management.
+ich al ted folio. (Σ(weight X GHG emissions gap %)) X global emissions budget X transient climate response to cumulative carbon emissions factor) ng This rating is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
+The rating is built on top of two core DNS components, exposure and management.
 The exposure component assesses the potential inherent misalignment of each issuer's future emissions with their issuer specific budget.
 The management component evaluates the issuers potential to reduce their exposure, by scoring the equality of their policies and programmes, strategy, governance and financial position.
 This provides a rating at the stock level; we aggregate these scores to the portfolio level following Morningstar Sustainalytics' methodology. y's The Loss Ratio is calculated as the ratio of expected cumulative damage against the company's global financial position up to 2050. t This data point is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
 We apply a weighted average to the holdings data to aggregate the output to the portfolio level.

-Metric Definition Calculation method dology Climate Value-at-Risk This is the potential absolute loss in value the portfolio may experience based on its expected misalignment to a net zero pathway. the portfolio may experience based on its Policy risk Market risk VaR The risk that regulatory action will increase costs to an organisation through carbon pricing mechanisms.
+Metric Definition Calculation methodolo ogy Climate Value-at-Risk This is the potential absolute loss in value the portfolio may experience based on its expected misalignment to a net zero pathy This is the potential absolute loss in value Policy risk Market risk VaR expected misalignment to a net zero pathway.
+The risk that regulatory action will increase costs to an organisation through carbon pricing mechanisms.
 The risk that market behaviour evolves such that there is less demand for a fossil fuel-based products.
-The potential absolute loss in value the coman may experience from a transition to a low carbon economy.
-Morningstar Sustain on the policy costs reduced market der only assessed for th based on a discoun 2050, expressed as level; we aggregate lated by our appointed to halytics.
-Value at Risk (Wo of expected emissions mand, where applicable he oil & gas sector).
-It is ted cash flow model for a percentage.
-This pro these scores to the po halytics' methodology. /aR) is measured based and the impact of (market VaR is current a cumulative value r the years from now u ovides a VaR at the stoo Productive Capacity Loss The percentage of annual productivity disruption due to component failure, damage, repairs, and non-physical damage related loss (e.g., disruptive heat stress) of own operations. individual asset failu failure probability in of event occurrence its components.
-It is provider, Morningsta Voutage for each issuer are probability for each cludes both the average as well as the vulnerate calculated by our appo ar Sustainalytics.
-We ap aggregate the output t of their assets.
-This e annual probabilities oility of the asset and ointed third-party data oply a weighted averag
+The potent absolute lo value the o may exper from a tran to a low ca economy.
+This metric is calculate Morningstar Sustainaly on the policy costs of e reduced market deman only assessed for the o based on a discounted 2050, expressed as a p level; we aggregate the Morningstar Sustainaly d by our appointed third tics.
+Value at Risk (VaR) expected emissions and of, where applicable (ma oil & gas sector).
+It is a cu cash flow model for the percentage.
+This provide ese scores to the portfol tics' methodology. -party data is measured the impact of rket VaR is of umulative val s a VaR at th io level follow Productive Capacity Loss The percentage of annual productivity disruption due to component failure, damage, repairs, and non-physical damage related loss (e.g., disruptive heat stress) of own operations.
+The total disruption/out individual asset failure p failure probability includ of event occurrence as its components.
+It is ca provider, Morningstar S the holdings data to ag age for each issuer is bac probability for each of the des both the average an well as the vulnerability lculated by our appointe ustainalytics.
+We apply a gregate the output to th ased on the neir assets.
+T nual probabi of the asset ed third-party a weighted a e portfolio le

-Productive Capacity Loss
+Productive Capacity Los